 Nope.
 Actually the album is pretty good.
 Indeed ruins has got a lot of great stuff to show for.
 First, the mystique of the record is that it is totally original.
 A record and an artist steadfastly refusing to be classified – generally a good thing and meaning they have still a lot of potential upwards.
 The tune is full of different elements, kind of cacophonously linked together that will only become apparent after a few listens.
 Drum work is – whilst a little simplistic most of the time – greatly executed, very precise and professionally done.

 Ruins actually gains steam towards the end, not the other way around.
 This is where the real good stuff sits.
-Candlemass for instance, Matter over Mind or the funky Pillow of Silence at the very end of the track list, suddenly displaying some serious crunch with remarkable riffs towards the end.
-In the first half Made of Lies displays very good and fast rhythm, a great riff too – but the lyrics and vocal performance almost killed me.
+In Candlemass for instance, Matter over Mind or the funky Pillow of Silence at the very end of the track list.
+The record suddenly displays some serious crunch with remarkable riffs and solos towards the end.
+In the first half Made of Lies displays very good and fast rhythm, a great solo too.
+But the lyrics and vocal performance almost killed me.
 Ocean of Life has its merits too.
 Lady K graces us with an appearance in this one.
 The Game actually features some sort of a reggae style inlay for a few moments in an otherwise insipid song.

-In conclusion, I am quite impressed by the delivery, but also by the raw talent and potential that is still out there, ready to be shaped.
-Y’know, ruins feels like one of them rough diamonds.
+This is a hot and cold record.
+On one hand the delivery is very good.
+But also by the raw talent and potential that is still out there, ready to be shaped. ruins feels like one of them rough diamonds.
 We know there is beauty, yet it did not quite come out yet.
-And also, sometimes less would be more in terms of music creation.
+On the other hand, sometimes less would be more in terms of music creation.
 Just to add any and all elements to the tune that come to mind will not necessarily improve a record.
 A little more precision on the vocal side, plus a few more ounces of oomph, would improve this record to a great extent.
 Having said all of the above, ruins is a complex piece of work, never boring and surprises at every turn.

 Ruins for sure gets us to the moon and back on those progressive, kind of doomish sound waves it projects.
 Sometimes rocky, sometimes softer, but always true to Rusty’s style.
 If you are interested in Progressive Rock and Metal with an alternative twist, you may want to give this album a serious listen and invest a few bucks into Rusty Pacemaker.
 If you are more into straight #metal, then ruins might ruin it for you.